doubleunion/arooo/README.md

 ### Email

-This app sends emails via AWS: TODO more info here (we also have env variables set for Mandrill, are these still needed?)
+This app sends emails via the Amazon SES service.
+Look for the `config.action_mailer.delivery_method` in [production.rb](config/environments/production.rb) for the precise configuration details.

 ### Staging